AlexShumy/InspoQuotes/README.md

 ## Features

-* Setup new in-app purchases
+* StoreKit and In-App purchases
-* Using StoreKit API to allow users to purchase premium content; to detect failure cases and to restore in-app purchases
+* Allowing users to purchase premium content; detecting failure cases; restoring in-app purchases
 * Persisting of the state of users' purchases